Judy Schwiebert

-Judy Schwiebert is an American politician and educator serving as a member of the Arizona House of Representatives from the 2nd district.
+Judy Schwiebert (born 1951/1952) is an American politician, educator, and a former member of the Arizona House of Representatives from the 2nd district.
 Elected in 2020 to the 20th district, she assumed office on January 11, 2021.
 She ran for reelection in 2022 for the 2nd district, as a result of redistricting.
+In 2024, she ran for the State Senate, but lost in the general election.

 Early life and education

 Schwiebert was raised in Phoenix, Arizona.
 She earned a Bachelor of Arts in Education degree in English from Arizona State University and a Master of Arts in Education in library science from the University of Ottawa.

 Career

 For 27 years, Schwiebert worked as a teacher in the Glendale Union High School District and Peoria Unified School District.
 She is the co-founder of Theater Works, a non-profit education organization based in Glendale, Arizona.
 Schwiebert was elected to the Arizona House of Representatives in 2020.
 She assumed office on January 11, 2021, succeeding Republican incumbent Anthony Kern.
+In 2024, she ran for State Senate but lost in the general election to incumbent State Senator Shawnna Bolick.